iTwin/itwinjs-core/docs/learning/WriteAConnector.md

 ### Job Subjects

-A Connector is required to create a uniquely named Subject element in the iModel.
+The FrameWork will automatically create a uniquely named Subject element in the iModel.
 The job subject element should be a child of the root subject and must have a unique code.

 A Connector is required to scope all of the subjects, definitions, and their models under its job subject element.
 That is,

-- Subjects and partitions that a bridge creates should be children of the job subject element,
+- Subjects and partitions that a connector creates should be children of the job subject element,
-- The models and other elements that the bridge creates should be children of those subjects and partitions or in those models.
+- The models and other elements that the connector creates should be children of those subjects and partitions or in those models.

 ### Schema merging